WaterLily-jl/ParametricBodies.jl/README.md

 map(x::SVector{3},t) = SA[x[1],√(x[2]^2+x[3]^2)] # revolve around x[1]-axis
 sphere = ParametricBody(circle;map,scale=1f0)
 ```
 and if we started from, say, a NACA profile, the same technique could make a uniform 3D wing or a 3D air-ship hull.
-Note that the scale argument must be passed in this case since the determinant of this mixed dimensional `map` isn't defined.
+Note that the `scale` argument must be explicitly supplied since the determinant of this mixed dimensional `map` isn't defined.

 A mapping is not sufficient to make 3D planar geometries, so a simple wrapper struct `PlanarBody` is defined for this purpose.
 For example, a circular disk can be created using
 ```julia